Collaboration with the Islamic State: Netherlands

-The Parliament of Netherlands voted in 2016 for legislation to strip Dutch citizens who join ISIL or al Qaeda abroad of their citizenship, also if they have not been convicted of any crime.
+The Parliament of Netherlands voted in 2016 for legislation to strip Dutch citizens who join IS or al Qaeda abroad of their citizenship, also if they have not been convicted of any crime.
 The law can only be applied to individuals with double citizenship.
-Justice Minister Ard Van der Steur stated the legal changes were necessary to stop jihadists from returning to the Netherlands.
+Justice Minister Ard van der Steur stated the legal changes were necessary to stop jihadists from returning to the Netherlands.
 In September 2017, four jihadists were stripped of their citizenship.

 In the 2012 to November 2018 period, more than 310 individuals had travelled from the Netherlands to the conflict in Syria and Iraq.
 Of those 85 had been killed and 55 returned to the Netherlands.
-Of the surviving Dutch foreign fighters in the region, 135 are fighters in the conflict zone and three quarters are members of ISIL.
+Of the surviving Dutch foreign fighters in the region, 135 are fighters in the conflict zone and three-quarters are members of IS.
 The remaining quarter have joined Al-Qaeda affiliated groups such as Hay'at Tahrir al-Sham or Tanzim Hurras al-Deen.

+Palestine

+Men from the Gaza Strip who joined IS during the Sinai insurgency were shunned by the community and disowned by their families.

 Sweden

 Up to 2018, an estimated 300 individuals had travelled from Sweden to join the civil war in Syria.
-In March 2018 Kurdish authorities reported they had captured 41 IS supporters with either Swedish citizenship or residence permit in Sweden, of which 5 had key positions in the organisation and one was the head of the ISIL propaganda efforts.
+In March 2018 Kurdish authorities reported they had captured 41 IS supporters with either Swedish citizenship or residence permit in Sweden, of which 5 had key positions in the organisation and one was the head of the IS propaganda efforts.